The Lamest Retirement Excuses People Tell Themselves

 4. I can’t afford to save for retirement

-Saving for retirement means you’ll have to give up some comforts right now, but you really can’t afford not to save for retirement.
-If your finances are tight, work on developing a budget so that you can make room for retirement savings.
+Saving for retirement means you’ll have to give up some comforts right now, but you really can’t afford not to save.
+If your finances are tight, work on developing a budget to make room for retirement savings.
 Your future survival could depend on it.

 The lamest excuses I always hear are the unsaid ones.
 I meet someone who tells me they simply can’t afford to save for retirement, as they look at their Omega wristwatch and climb into their leased BMW so they can pack for their vacation to the Bahamas.
 Yes, many Americans are struggling and simply have trouble making ends meet, and I respect and work with them.
 But I meet many other Americans who earn quite enough to meet all their obligations — but they spend frivolously without ever admitting it to themselves.